CodeLaser/refactor/DOCUMENTATION.md

 ## Connecting LLM Applications to the MCP Server

-Note the port number used by the MCP server.
-In the following examples, it is 8080.
+Note the (external) port number used by the MCP server.
+In the following examples, it is 12341.

 ### Claude Desktop